CataPeGit/Finance-Manager/README.md

 # Finance-Manager
 An application meant to help with managing money and keeping track of a person's purchases and account balance.
-&nbsp;&nbsp;
-One can add new users, set their balance and former puchases, add new purchases which will modify account balance.
+&nbsp;&nbsp;One can add new users, set their balance and former puchases, add new purchases which will modify account balance.
 &nbsp;&nbsp;

 ![1](https://user-images.githubusercontent.com/74926354/174605339-64f3e938-81ef-4685-b902-08d01fbf3be4.png)